duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/02_instructions-cross-pro-duck.md

 **Step 7:** To manually drive the robot through the checkpoints, simply follow the same procedure as in Step 6, however do not press <kbd>a</kbd>.
 You can simply use the arrow keys in the virtual joystick to drive the robot with the checkpoints being active.
 It is possible to switch into autonomous mode at any point by pressing <kbd>a</kbd> and to switch back to manual mode by pressing <kbd>s</kbd>.
 If you wish to stop checkpoints from being used, simply press <kbd>e</kbd> and then the <kbd>down</kbd> arrow in the virtual joystick.

 **Step 8**: Interested users are again referred to the topic `/agent/line_detector_node/debug/vs_lines_all/compressed` to monitor the state of the robot.
-The visualization displays all the detected yellow, red, and white.
+The visualization displays all the detected yellow, red, and white lines.
 It also displays in green the lines or intersection points in blue that are being used to compute the transformation matrix.

 **Step 9**: Once finished, users can drive the robot back to the starting position to try again or load a different set of checkpoints by specifying its path in  parameter of `LineDetectorNode`'s config and restarting the agent.